code123-tech/Low-Level-Design-Questions/SOLID_PRINCIPALS/Open_Closed/README.md

 For getting rid of above issue, we can create an interface which has makePayment method, and each paymentMode has its own class which implements this interface.

+### Pros of Using the Open-Closed Principle
+- As per the principle, no modification should happen in existing code, so it leads to fewer bugs/errors in existing code.
+- Code becomes more extendable for future purposes.

+### Cons of Using the Open-Closed Principle
+- This principle comes with the introduction of an Abstraction Layer which becomes a little tough at the beginner level.